 According to SITA’s recently launched ‘Air Transport IT Insights 2018’ the race is now on to embrace the technology to deliver smart end-to-end bag tracking.
 The research says that given IATA’s Resolution 753, 68% of airlines plan to implement real-time bag tracking information for passengers by 2021.

 It shows that airlines are communicating more about missing baggage information via mobile devices – helped by their efforts to comply with the resolution.
 The research also highlights that 60% of airlines plan to implement information services via mobile apps to passengers for missing baggage and baggage location status updates.

-SITA continues to investigate new bag tracking capabilities for members.
-One new development is the ability to track a bag from its final destination airport through to the passenger’s hotel or home, providing full visibility to the airline and ultimately to the passenger.
+SITA continues to investigate new bag tracking capabilities.
+One new development, WorldTracer Baggage Delivery Service®, provides the ability to track a bag from its final destination airport through to the passenger’s hotel or home, giving full visibility to the airline and ultimately to the passenger.

 This means that passengers, whose expectations are fueled by consumer experiences, will be able to track their mishandled baggage just like they would an Amazon parcel – making for a more reassuring experience.

 In the meantime, airlines and couriers get full tracing and compliance with IATA’s Resolution 753, along with savings in time and costs, a far more streamlined process.
 Soon to be available, WorldTracer Baggage Delivery Service® is sewing up that last piece in the chain of a mishandled bag.